 "I always tell guests that this is a comma, not a period in their story," said Browne.
 "There is life after this, and we'll do our very best to provide the resources we have to help them get back on their feet."

-With a new computer lab, high-speed internet, Wi-Fi hotspots, and personal laptops donated by Amazon, guests at the Mary's Place Family Center in The Regrade have been able to access critical resources to get back on their feet.
+With high-speed internet, Wi-Fi hotspots, and personal laptops donated by Amazon, guests at the Mary's Place Family Center in The Regrade have been able to access critical resources to get back on their feet.
 The shelter's tech has connected guests with volunteers to help them review their resumes, do mock interviews, and get legal help from nearly 50 Amazon attorneys and legal professionals.
 It's also helped kids connect to virtual schooling as education moved to an online setting.